British Legions: Venezuela and New Granada

 The British Legions after months of inactivity joined Bolivar's army on the Plains of Apure towards the end of 1818 but saw no serious action until March 19, 1819, in a skirmish in the woods of Gamarra.
-They would soon become an important part of Bolívar's army.
+They would soon become an important part of Bolívar's army to liberate the Viceroyalty of New Granada.
 They had to endure the secretive and brutal crossing of the Andes from May to June during which the Patriot army suffered greatly including the British.

 They played a pivotal role however in the Battle of Vargas Swamp on July 25.
 During this action Bolivar found himself in a difficult position; the left flank of the Patriot army was outflanked and withdrew in disorder.
 Rooke then led the 2nd Rifles against the Spanish positions on the hills.
 A ferocious bayonet charge regained the positions for the Patriots.
 Rooke fell mortally wounded while Sandes was also wounded twice.
 Despite heavy casualties the British troops distinguished themselves.

 At the Battle of Boyacá on August 7, 1819, Sandes' Rifles Battalion led a bayonet charge on the royalist artillery which turned the tide of the battle.
-Bolivar credited them with the victory saying "those soldier-liberators are the men who deserve these laurels" They were awarded with the ‘Order of the Liberator’ one of the rare occasions during the war when this decoration was bestowed onto an entire unit.
+After the triumphal entry into Santa Fe de Bogota Bolivar credited them with the victory saying "those soldier-liberators are the men who deserve these laurels" They were awarded with the 'Order of the Liberator' one of the rare occasions during the war when this decoration was bestowed onto an entire unit.

 At the victory of Carabobo the legion troops were led by Colonel Thomas Ilderton Ferrier.
 They fought in the battle as part of the 1st Division, led by General Jose Antonio Paez.
 They defended strategically important hills while being greatly outnumbered and low on supplies; their heroic stand was the decisive moment of the day.
 They suffered 119 casualties, of those were two officers with Ferrier among the dead.
 Bolívar described the Legions and all who served in them as "the saviours of my country".
 As a reward for their service, they were given the Carabobo battle honour by the general staff of the Patriot forces, and all its personnel rewarded with the Liberators' Star by Bolívar himself, 20 days after the battle.

+The Foreign Enlistment Act 1819 was passed to uphold British neutrality in the Spanish American wars of independence and made it a crime punishable by fines and imprisonment for British subjects to serve in foreign militaries.
+The 1819 act was almost never enforced.